Indica vs. Sativa: What’s the Difference Between Cannabis Types?

 The effects of any given cannabis strain depend on a number of different factors, including the product’s chemical profile, your unique biology and tolerance, dose, and consumption method.
 Understand how these factors change the experience and you’ll have the best chance of finding that perfect strain for you.

 The cannabis plant is comprised of hundreds of chemical compounds that create a unique harmony of effects, which is primarily led by cannabinoids and terpenes.
 Cannabinoids like THC and CBD (the two most common) are the main drivers of cannabis’ therapeutic and recreational effects:

-- THC (Δ9-tetrahydrocannabinol) makes us feel hungry and high, and relieves symptoms like pain and nausea.
-For a full list of THC’s potential effects, read more here
+makes us feel hungry and high, and relieves symptoms like pain and nausea.

-- CBD (cannabidiol) is a non-intoxicating compound known to alleviate anxiety, pain, inflammation, and many other medical ailments.
-For more information on CBD, read more here
+is a non-intoxicating compound known to alleviate anxiety, pain, inflammation, and many other medical ailments.

 Cannabis contains over a hundred different types of these cannabinoids

 , but start by familiarizing yourself with these two first.
-Instead of choosing a strain based on its indica/sativa/hybrid classification, consider basing your selection on these three buckets instead:
+Instead of choosing a strain based on its indica or sativa classification, consider basing your selection on these three buckets instead: